vrockai/pipeline-test/docs/content.md

 ---

-## Specific vaginal and gut microbiome and the anti-tumor effect of butyrate in cervical cancer women
+## Specific vaginal and gut microbiome and the anti-tumor effect of butyrate in cervical cancer women.
+ 20.03.2024, _M Han, N Wang, W Han, X Liu, T Sun, J Xu_

+To investigate the vaginal and gut microbes changes during the carcinogenesis of cervical and the auxiliary diagnostic value.
+To investigate the effect of microbiome-specific metabolites butyric on cervical cancer cells.

 [Source](https://www.sciencedirect.com/science/article/pii/S1936523324000287?via%3Dihub)

+10.1016/j.tranon.2024.101902

 ---

-## Harnessing the Power Within: Engineering the Microbiome for Enhanced Gynecologic Health
+## Harnessing the Power Within: Engineering the Microbiome for Enhanced Gynecologic Health.
+ 21.03.2024, _C Brennan, K Chan, T Kumar, E Maissy, L Brubaker, MI Dothard, JA Gilbert, KE Gilbert, AL Lewis, V Thackray, A Zarrinpar, R Knight_

+Although numerous studies have demonstrated the impact of microbiome manipulation on human health, research on the microbiome's influence on female health remains relatively limited despite substantial disease burden.
+In light of this, we present a selected review of clinical trials and preclinical studies targeting both the vaginal and gut microbiome for the prevention or treatment of various gynecologic conditions.
+Specifically, we explore studies that leverage microbiota transplants, probiotics, prebiotics, diet modifications, and engineered microbial strains.
+A healthy vaginal microbiome for females of reproductive age consists of lactic acid-producing bacteria predominantly of the Lactobacillus genus, which serves as a protective barrier against pathogens and maintains a balanced ecosystem.
+The gut microbiota's production of short-chain fatty acids, metabolism of primary bile acids, and modulation of sex steroid levels have significant implications for the interplay between host and microbes throughout the body, ultimately impacting reproductive health.
+By harnessing interventions that modulate both the vaginal and gut microbiomes, it becomes possible to not only maintain homeostasis but also mitigate pathological conditions.
+While the field is still working towards making broad clinical recommendations, the current studies demonstrate that manipulating the microbiome holds great potential for addressing diverse gynecologic conditions.

 [Source](https://doi.org/10.1530/RAF-23-0060)

+10.1530/RAF-23-0060

 ---